cern-eos/eos/doc/quickstart/docker_image.rst

 EOS Docker Installation
 =======================

-A docker installation is the easiest way to go if you want to try EOS and get up a test instance in two minutes.
+A docker installation is the easiest way to go if you want to try EOS and get up a test instance in short time.
 We provide EOS docker images with all the necessary components installed and ready to use.